TSFitPy-developers/TSFitPy/README.md

 - Numpy
 - Scipy (at least 1.7.1)
 - Dask (installed using pip install dask[complete])
+- dask_jobqueue (does NOT come by default with the Dask)
 - Pandas
 - Astropy
 - Matplotlib (only for plotting)